Savings Boost: IRS Raises HSA Contribution Limits for 2026

-Employees will be able to contribute a bit more money to their health savings accounts (HSAs) next year, the IRS recently announced.
+Employees will be able to contribute a bit more money to their health savings accounts (HSAs) in 2026, the IRS announced.

-The Service also announced annual deductibles for high-deductible health plans (HDHPs) in 2025.
+The Service also announced the annual deductibles for high-deductible health plans (HDHPs) in 2026.

 Many employees have probably heard that HSAs offer triple tax benefits, but do they understand what that really means?